rickellis/Arch-Linux-Install-Guide/README.md

 	dd if=/dev/urandom of=/dev/sd* status=progress

-Or if you're paranoid you can use a multi-pass tool like shred;
+Or if you're paranoid you can use a multi-pass tool like shred.

 	shred -vfz -n 5 /dev/sd*

 ### Partition the drive
-There are a number of tools available on Arch by default.
+There are a number of tools available on Arch.
 This is how to do it using parted.

 __NOTE:__ _Since we're using LVM we only need two drive partitions.
-The first is a boot partition (If you're dual booting with Windows then you will already have a boot partition that can be shared with your Linux installation, so you can skip creating it), the second is the root partition where our LVM will live._
+The first is a boot partition, the second is the root partition where our LVM will live._

+To launch parted on a particular drive node use:

 	parted /dev/sd*

+Then run the following commands:

 	(parted) mklabel gpt
 	(parted) mkpart primary 1MiB 512MiB name 1 boot
 	(parted) set 1 boot on